 The South Bass Island Lighthouse greets visitors arriving on the southern point of the island from the Put in Bay ferry.
 First lit in 1897, this important part of Put-in-Bay’s history is much the same as it was when it was first built.

 One of the many things to do in Put in Bay includes touring the lighthouse.
 However, with its location on the very southern tip of the island, there are not many other Put in Bay attractions close by.
 If you plan on touring the lighthouse, a golf cart is a good way to get there.
 After your tour, grab a drink at Joe’s Pub or a full gourmet meal at Goat Soup and Whiskey.
+The South Bass Island State Park is another popular attraction to check out.
+The famous Put-in-Bay sign is found there.

 South Bass Island Lighthouse Tours